yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-localai.md

 ---
-title: How to Develop LLM Appls with LocalAI and YugabyteDB
+title: How to Develop LLM Apps with LocalAI and YugabyteDB
 headerTitle: Build LLM applications using LocalAI and YugabyteDB
 linkTitle: LocalAI
 description: Learn to build LLM applications using LocalAI.
 image: /images/tutorials/ai/icons/localai-icon.svg
-headcontent: Use YugabyteDB as the database backend for LLM Applications
+headcontent: Use YugabyteDB as the database backend for LLM applications
 menu:
   preview:
     identifier: tutorials-ai-localai